Building42/Telegraph/README.md

 ## License

-Telegraph is available under the Mozilla Public License, version 2.0.
+Telegraph is released under the MIT license.
+See [LICENSE](https://github.com/Building42/Telegraph/blob/master/LICENSE) for details.
-You are welcome to use Telegraph in your commercial or open-source apps.

-See the LICENSE file for more info.